Alteryx Engine and AMP: Main Differences

 In the Alteryx AMP Engine article we covered the Alteryx Engine and the new Alteryx Multi-threaded Processing (AMP).
 Now let’s go deeper into the main differences between the 2.

 The original Engine architecture allows for mostly single-threaded processing, where your data are processed record-by-record sequentially.
 On the other hand, the new AMP concept allows for massively multi-threaded processing.
 Records process in 4 MB packets for a faster run time, and in parallel, which can affect the output record order.

-CSV file containing a field with quoted newlines will fail if a you don't enable additional option AMP only: quoted fields can have newlines in them.
+CSV files that contain a field with quoted newlines fail if you don't enable the additional option AMP only: quoted fields can have newlines in them.

 Several tools might output records in a different order than the original Engine when a workflow runs with the AMP engine.
 Some of those tools include...

 - Running Total

 - Sort (when Dictionary Sort is used with special characters)